-Please visit Cook-the-book-fridays to see more comments on this recipe from the online group, a community of engaging home cooks, who are working through the recipes in David Lebovitz's My Paris Kitchen.
+Please visit Cook-the-book-fridays to see the comments and discussions on this recipe from the online group, a community of engaging home cooks, who are working through each and every recipe in David Lebovitz's My Paris Kitchen.
 You are welcome to join the group and cook along with us.